Serena Cheng QC Barrister Atkin Chambers

 Serena is ranked in seven categories across the current editions of Chambers & Partners and The Legal 500.
 She is cited for international arbitration, energy and infrastructure, construction, and professional negligence, in the UK, Middle East and Asia Pacific editions of the directories.

-In 2022, Serena was nominated as Construction and Energy Silk of the Year at The Legal 500 UK Bar Awards, after only five years as leading counsel.
+In 2022, Serena was nominated for Construction and Energy Silk of the Year at The Legal 500 UK Bar Awards, after only five years as leading counsel.

 ENERGY AND UTILITIES